 CyberGate is one of many remote access tools (RATs) that allow users to control other connected computers remotely.
 Cyber criminals often use these programs for malicious purposes such as to steal personal, sensitive information and misuse it to generate revenue.
 People who have computers infected with programs such as CyberGate should uninstall them immediately.

 There are a number of versions of CyberGate, each of which can include different features.
 Most versions are used to steal passwords, files, record audio and take photos using the webcam, and install and execute malicious code.
 Cyber criminals employ programs such as CyberGate mainly for information theft.
 They use the key logging feature, which allows them to record key presses and then to steal entered logins, passwords (and other personal information) of email and banking accounts, Facebook, and so on.
 Stolen accounts can be used to perform financial transactions/purchases or to misuse other personal details/information.
 Videos recorded or pictures taken with the webcam can also be used to blackmail victims by demanding ransom payments and threatening to proliferate the recorded videos/audio.
 Furthermore, CyberGate might be used to install malicious programs on the operating system.
 For example, software such as ransomware that locks files by encryption and keeps them inaccessible unless a ransom is paid.
 Additionally, this malware can be used to access system information (like OS version, list of installed programs, etc.,), stealing content of the specified files and creating specified directories.
 It is worthwhile to mention that most CyberGate versions are capable of avoiding detection by anti-virus suites and other security tools.
-Therefore, people with this RAT installed on their systems might be unaware of the situation for some time.
+Therefore, users with this RAT installed on their systems might be unaware of the situation for some time.

 |Name||CyberGate remote access trojan|